alexander-perucci/spring-grow/README.md

 ## How do I create a new Spring MVC web application using 'grow'?

-Spring-grow is not available in maven central (for now), hence you need first to install the archetype in your maven local repository.
+Spring-grow is available in maven central repository so you don't need to build the project locally.
+In order to create your Spring MVC web application, you need to run the `mvn archetype:generate` as follow:

-To install the archetype:

-Download the archetype and run `mvn clean install` root archetype directory.

-Now, you are able to create your Spring MVC web application running:

-`mvn archetype:generate -DgroupId=YOUR_WEB_APPLICATION_GROUP_ID -DartifactId=YOUR_WEB_APPLICATION_ARTIFACT_ID -Dversion=YOUR_WEB_APPLICATION_VERSION -DwebApplicationName=YOUR_WEB_APPLICATION_NAME -Dpackage=YOUR_WEB_APPLICATION_ROOT_JAVA_PACKAGE -DarchetypeGroupId=com.alexanderperucci -DarchetypeArtifactId=spring-grow -DarchetypeVersion=1.0.0-SNAPSHOT -DinteractiveMode=false -q`
+`mvn archetype:generate -DgroupId=YOUR_WEB_APPLICATION_GROUP_ID -DartifactId=YOUR_WEB_APPLICATION_ARTIFACT_ID -Dversion=YOUR_WEB_APPLICATION_VERSION -DwebApplicationName=YOUR_WEB_APPLICATION_NAME -Dpackage=YOUR_WEB_APPLICATION_ROOT_JAVA_PACKAGE -DarchetypeGroupId=com.alexanderperucci -DarchetypeArtifactId=spring-grow -DarchetypeVersion=1.0.1 -DinteractiveMode=false`

 Example:

-`mvn archetype:generate -DgroupId=com.library -DartifactId=movies -Dversion=1.0.0-SNAPSHOT -DwebApplicationName='Library of Movies' -Dpackage=com.library.movies -DarchetypeGroupId=com.alexanderperucci -DarchetypeArtifactId=spring-grow -DarchetypeVersion=1.0.0-SNAPSHOT -DinteractiveMode=false -q`
+`mvn archetype:generate -DgroupId=com.library -DartifactId=movies -Dversion=1.0.0-SNAPSHOT -DwebApplicationName='Library of Movies' -Dpackage=com.library.movies -DarchetypeGroupId=com.alexanderperucci -DarchetypeArtifactId=spring-grow -DarchetypeVersion=1.0.1 -DinteractiveMode=false`

-This will create a template of the secured web application locally.
+This will create a template of the secured web application locally named [YOUR_WEB_APPLICATION_ARTIFACT_ID].

 ## Can I try the created Spring MVC web application without change anything?